 The butterfly in this work by Ambrosius Bosschaert the Elder can clearly be identified as a Red Admiral.
 Can you spot any other insects hiding amongst the flowers?

-17th-century Dutch flower painters liked to include tiny insects in their paintings that had been observed under lenses, reflecting the upsurge of interest in the natural sciences.
+17th-century Dutch flower painters liked to include tiny insects in their paintings that had been observed under lenses, reflecting the country's interest in the natural sciences.

 Insects with Common Hawthorn and Forget-Me-Not